 Child Development addresses the knowledge, skills, attitudes, and behaviors associated with supporting and promoting optimal growth and development of infants and children.
 The focus is on research -based nurturing and parenting practices and skills, including brain development research, that support positive development of children.
-Students will explore opportunities in human services and education-related careers and develop a career portfolio.
+Students will explore opportunities in human services and education-related careers.

-Foods I
+Foods 1